Aliases for CREBL2 Gene

 GeneCards Summary for CREBL2 Gene

-CREBL2 (CAMP Responsive Element Binding Protein-Like 2) is a Protein Coding gene.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+CREBL2 (CAMP Responsive Element Binding Protein Like 2) is a Protein Coding gene.
+Diseases associated with CREBL2 include Temtamy Syndrome and Cantu Syndrome.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.

 Probable regulator of CREB1 transcriptional activity which is involved in adipose cells differentiation.
 May also play a regulatory role in the cell cycle.
 Identification in a chromosomal region frequently deleted in various cancers suggests that it might act as a tumor suppressor.